akka/akka/akka-docs/rst/scala/typed-channels.rst

 Therefore this topic gained traction as macros became available: being able to write down type calculations using standard collections and their transformations reduces the implementation to a handful of lines.
-The “narrow” operation implemented this way allows all narrowing of input channels and widening of output channels down to ``(Nothing, Any)`` (which is to say: removal).
+The “narrow” operation implemented this way allows narrowing of input channels and widening of output channels down to ``(Nothing, Any)`` (which is to say that channels may be narrowed or just plain removed from a channel list).

 The Forwarding Problem
 ----------------------